yan000000000/typora/applied_statistic/chapter 1.md

 #### Inference using Bayes' rule

-Baye

-s rule is often used for inference
+Bayes rule is often used for inference

 * there are a number of causes that may result in a certain effect and we wish to infer the cause